passenger94/shoes3/shoesManual_redcarpet01.md

 number of the mouse button which has been pressed.
 The <span style="color:red">left</span> and <span style="color:red">top</span> are the mouse coordinates at which the click happened.

-To catch the moment when the mouse is unclicked, see the [[Events.release]] event.
+To catch the moment when the mouse is unclicked, see the <span style="color:blue">Events.release</span> event.

 ### finish { |self| ... } » self ###